-Just over a year ago he was rescued from newspapers by a Darth Vader-esque conversion to the Dark Side (we call it that so that newspaper hacks will stay where they are) – and he is now the engine room of Holyrood Partnership, PR in Edinburgh.
+Just over a year ago he was rescued from newspapers by a Darth Vader-esque conversion to the Dark Side (we call it that so that newspaper hacks will stay where they are) – and he is now the engine room of Holyrood PR, PR in Edinburgh.

 Once I’ve worked out how to use Survey Monkey I intend to run an online poll on whether big Adrian should keep his beard – or revert to the smoother faced look shown in this image.